MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/drive-app-value-checklist.md

 ﻿---
 title: Checklist for driving app value
-description: Review the checklist for how to approach a business-focused digital transformation.
+description: Review the checklist for how to drive app value as part of implementing a Dynamics 365 solution.
 author: taksatoms
 ms.author: tsato
 ms.date: 01/11/2024